federgraph/fleetrace-node-proxy/README.md

 //fr-node-server-c (fr-output-proxy) //this app fr-node-server-d (fr-direct-proxy)
 ```
-- The level op api support differs between these version.
+- The level of api support differs between these version.
 - Web-socket may be registered with Input or Output.
 - It may proxy to the Delphi app or implement some api calls in a meaningful way.